-You see someone in the crowd that you think is attractive (i.e. wearing your favorite Black Flag T-Shirt)…
+Scenario: You see someone in the crowd that you think is attractive (i.e. wearing your favorite Black Flag T-Shirt).

-DO – Take a moment to ask yourself, “does that person really want you to stop their music experience to be ‘hit on’?”
-Now, if you still think it’s a good idea, be prepared for rejection and be respectful by saying something specific like, ‘cool dance move’ or ‘great Weezer tee’
+DO: Take a moment to ask yourself: does that person really want you to stop their music experience to be hit on?
+(Hint: most likely no.) Now, if you still think it’s a good idea, be prepared for rejection and be respectful by saying something specific—like “cool dance move,” or “great Weezer tee!”

-DO – Keep a reasonable distance between you and the person (NO ONE LIKES A CLOSE TALKER!).
-And be aware of social cues.
-If they move away from you or turn their head away that might be your cue to STOP TALKING.
+DO: Keep a reasonable distance between you and the person (no one likes a close talker!), and be aware of social cues.
+If they move away from you, turn their head away, or don’t seem like they want to talk to you, that’s probably your cue to STOP TALKING.

-DO NOT – Say “hey beautiful”, “sexy”, “cutie”, “punk-rocker” or ask them things like, “Why aren’t you dancing?”
-Don’t continue to stand near them or try to engage them if they are not interested.
+DON’T: Say “hey beautiful,” “sexy,” “cutie,” “punk-rocker”, make comments on someone’s physical appearance, or ask things like, “Why aren’t you dancing?”
+Don’t continue to engage them, or stand near them, if they are not interested.

-When the music moves you to start dancing…
+Scenario: You’re in a crowd, and the music moves you to start dancing.

-DO – Respect peoples’ space around you and dance in your own personal bubble and with your friends.
-If you happen to be part of a ‘mosh pit’ (or as parents call it a Mash Pot), just mosh with other people involved.
+DO: Respect peoples’ space around you and dance in your own personal bubble and with your friends.
+If you happen to be part of a “mosh pit” (or as parents call it, a Mash Pot), only mosh with other people involved.

-You are trying to get through a crowd of people to see your favorite band…
+Scenario: You are trying to get through a crowd of people to see your favorite band.

-DO – Remember that other people want to see the band.
-So if there’s no space ahead of them DON’T force your way to the front.
-If there is space, DO politely say excuse me.
+DO: Remember that other people want to see the band.
+If there is space, DO politely say “excuse me.”
+If there’s no space ahead of them, DON’T force your way to the front.

-DO NOT– Push, shove, or run over other humans.
+DON’T: Push, shove, or run over other humans.
 Know what’s a bummer?
-When someone pushes past you then stands right in front of you!
+When someone pushes past you, then stands right in front of you!